TomatenKuchenDEV/docs/docs/level.md

 ### Channel for level messages {#settings-channel}

 Selects the channel in which level up messages are send.
 You can either select a channel or "Current channel" to send the message in the current channel.

+### Level up messages with reward only {#settings-announce-reward-only}

+[This setting](https://tomatenkuchen.com/dashboard/settings#levelAnnounceRewardOnly) toggles whether the bot sends a level up message every time someone levels up, or only if a level message for the exact level.

 ### Exclude channels and roles {#settings-excluded}